 Smart card readers must be installed with a corresponding device driver on the user device.

 For information about supported smart card readers, see the documentation for the Citrix Workspace app you are using.
-In the Citrix Workspace app documentation, supported versions are usually listed in a smart card article or in the system requirements article.
+In the Citrix Workspace app documentation, supported versions are listed in a smart card article or in the system requirements article.

 Smart card support is integrated into Citrix Virtual Apps and Desktops, using a specific ICA/HDX smart card virtual channel that is enabled by default.